lab1092/blender-manual_ja/manual/animation/basics/motion_paths.rst

    Motion paths panel

-Before we look at its options (all regrouped in the same :guilabel:`Visualisations` panel, in the :guilabel:`Editing` context, let's first see how to display/hide these paths.
+Before we look at its options (all regrouped in the same *Visualisations* panel, in the *Editing* context, let's first see how to display/hide these paths.
 You have to do it manually - and you have to first select the objects you want to show/hide the motion paths.
 Then,

-- To show the paths (or update them, if needed), click on the :guilabel:`Calculate Path` button.
+- To show the paths (or update them, if needed), click on the *Calculate Path* button.
-- To hide the paths, click on the :guilabel:`Clear Paths` button
+- To hide the paths, click on the *Clear Paths* button

 Remember: only selected object and their paths are affected by these actions!